 Advisor: B. Horejs

 Short description: With the help of trace element and lead isotope analyses, the chemical composition of copper and bronze objects from the Balkan region of the Bronze Age will be analysed from a chronological and chorological point of view.
-The aim of this is, within the framework of the overarching research project »New insights in Bronze Age metal producing societies: an interdisciplinary study on the social impact of metallurgy and exchange networks«, to grasp developments, parallels and particularities in metallurgical practices and traditions at both local and supra-regional levels by processing both previously published and newly submitted archaeometric data, taking archaeological contexts into account.
+The aim of this is, within the framework of the overarching research project »Tracking the routes.
+Bronze Age copper supply networks between Italy and the Balkans«, to grasp developments, parallels and particularities in metallurgical practices and traditions at both local and supra-regional levels by processing both previously published and newly submitted archaeometric data, taking archaeological contexts into account.
 With the help of the results of these investigations, insights into technological communication and social distribution networks of Bronze Age societies will be gained.

 Florian Oppitz: Places of Christian-Motivated Charity in the Eastern Mediterranean in Late Antiquity